dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab5/README.md

 1. Select Run to execute the workflow.

-## Workflow Use Case for Reporting
+## Sample Workflow Use Case for Reporting
+Duration: 2

 [Example link for Reporting Workflow](https://egu21862.apps.dynatrace.com/ui/apps/dynatrace.notebooks/notebook/d2c17fd0-8bd6-4f57-9985-77431fb8af6f#964bfb79-2c8d-4d65-920d-88ef6f6b4263)
 Let's say you manage an e-commerce platform.
 Your team has recently deployed several updates to enhance user experience.
 To ensure these changes are working as expected and have not introduced any new performance issues, you need a robust observability strategy - so you decided to use Dynatrace.